SteelCodeTeam/SteelCodeTeam/README.md

             </a>
   <br/>
    <br/>
   <i>You can donate to us on Twitch or Ko-fi, but you won't receive anything in return.
 You will simply be helping us with the maintenance of the projects, which currently have an approximate cost of 120€.
-We will refund any donations that exceed our annual budget since we are not profit-driven.</i>
+We will refund any donations that exceed our annual budget since we are not profit-driven.
+Thank you for all your support! :)</i>
 </div>

 <br/>